-1898 Birthday of Vincent Youmans (1898-1946), one of the iconic Broadway composers of the 1920s.
+1898 Birthday of Vincent Youmans, one of the iconic Broadway composers of the 1920s.
 His scores include No, No, Nanette; Two Little Girls in Blue; Hit the Deck; and Wildflower.
 His classic showtune is "Tea for Two."

 1932 Milton Berle gets his Broadway break in Earl Carroll's Vanities of 1932, which opens at the Broadway Theatre.
 The former Vaudeville star gets to sing the popular song "I Got a Right to Sing the Blues" by Harold Arlen in the production, which is staged by Vincente Minnelli.
 The show runs for 11 weeks only, racking up 87 performances.

 1942 It's the wedding day for two famous couples, both very significant in the theatre world.
 Jessica Tandy marries Hume Cronyn, starting a relationship that would blossom on stage as well as off, since they often work together.
-They star in Edward Albee's A Delicate Balance in 1966, as well as The Gin Game by D.L.
-Coburn on Broadway in 1977 and the films Foxfire and Batteries Not Included.
+They star on Broadway in Edward Albee's A Delicate Balance in 1966 and D.L.
+Coburn's The Gin Game in 1977, as well as the films Foxfire and Batteries Not Included.
 Stella Adler and Harold Clurman also marry today.
 Both are founders of the Group Theatre, a socially-conscious troupe that became one of the most influential theatre companies of the century.

 1966 The Actors Studio announces that it will cancel its season due to a funding shortage.
 The Three Sisters was the last production, having taken place in 1964, and the profits left the company with just enough money to retain an infrastructure.